A beginner's guide to touring

 Another term you need to be aware of is ‘noseweight’.
 This is the downward force of a caravan’s coupling head on a car’s towball, and it’s an important element to consider when choosing a towbar.
 The general recommended noseweight for towing stability is 5-7% of your caravan’s laden weight – provided that figure doesn’t exceed either the car maker’s limit or the towbar’s limit.
 If you don’t own a noseweight gauge, then a set of bathroom scales and a cut-off broom handle will do the job.

 Improvise if you don't own a noseweight gauge Always check your tyre pressures before setting off

 Before setting off with a caravan, check the pressure of the caravan’s tyres and its wheel torques.
 The owner’s manual or data plate on the side of the van should provide the necessary details.
 Make sure you take pressure readings when the tyres are cold.
 It is also advisable to check motorhome, campervan and car tyre pressures before departing.

 When connecting to mains electricity, always completely unravel your electrical hook-up cable to avoid it overheating.
 It is imperative that you connect your cable to the leisure vehicle first, then to the hook-up bollard.

 Whether you have a new caravan, motorhome or campervan, I hope that you find my hints and tips useful.
-You can find lots more information and technical advice for beginners in your Sites Directory and on the Club’s website at camc.com/new.
-And remember you can save 10% on a wide range of touring kit at the Club Shop (shop.camc.com).
+You can find lots more information and technical advice for beginners in your Sites Directory and in our advice for beginners area.
+And remember you can save 10% on a wide range of touring kit at the Club Shop.